-Forging, one of the oldest and most significant metallurgical procedures, was first used around 4000 B.C. to manufacture jewelry, coins, and numerous utensils by pounding metal with stone tools.
+Forging, one of the oldest and most significant metallurgical procedures, was first used around 4000 B.C. to manufacture jewellery, coins, and numerous utensils by pounding metal with stone tools.
 Modern forging still follows the same concept as the local blacksmith, but high-powered hammers and mechanical presses have replaced the strong arm and the hammer, and tool steel dies have replaced the anvil.

-Turbine rotors, gears, bolts and rivets, cutlery, hand tools, various structural components for machines, aviation, and railways, and a range of other transportation equipment are now successfully forged.
+Turbine rotors, gears, bolts and rivets, cutlery, hand tools, various structural components for machines, aviation, railways, and a range of other transportation equipment are now successfully forged.

 Characteristics of Metal Forging